MarkWarneke/markwarneke.github.io/_posts/2020-10-14-Generic-Terraform-Module-Test-Using-Terratest.md

 #### Test File

 Create a Terratest test file, e.g. `generic_test.go` and paste the following content.

-The test will assume that it is located in a  `test` folder, and the module under test is located in the parent.
+The test will assume that it is located in a  `test` folder, and the SUT is located in the parent.

 The file expects a `test.vars` and `provider.tf` to be present in the same directory.

 {% gist 53fa4645049a16584615c59632a1493c %}